Yecats/GameDevTutorials/tutorials/Unity/How-to-make-a-configurable-camera-with-the-new-Input-System/articles/pt-4-hooking-it-up-to-code.md

-# Hooking it up to our code
+# Hooking up to the code

 Now that there's some initial code, it’s time to do a test run to see how it’s behaving.
 To do this, you'll need to tell the Input System where to route the actions.